tyecode/nonsavang-temple--web-client/README.md

 ## License

-Licensed under the [GNU GPLv3](https://github.com/tyecode/nonsavang-temple--web-client/blob/main/LICENSE).
+Licensed under the [MIT License](https://github.com/tyecode/nonsavang-temple--web-client/blob/main/LICENSE).
 Please read the terms of this license before making modifications to this project.